 Yes.
 To freeze pancakes, let them cool completely first, then separate them with baking paper, so they do not stick together.
 Stack them together and store them in a ziplock bag or freezer-safe container for up to three months.
 You can reheat pancakes in the microwave by using 10-15 second bursts of power.
 The pancakes can also be reheated under a grill or in a toaster.

 - 200g self raising flour

-- 1 teaspoon baking powder (note 1)
+- 1 teaspoon baking powder

 - pinch of salt

-- 1-2 teaspoons of butter for frying
+- knob of butter for frying

 - Add the milk, eggs, self-raising flour, baking powder and a pinch of salt to the Thermomix bowl and mix for 3 sec/speed 5.
 Scrape down the bowl and give the bottom a quick scrape with a soft spatula to dispel any lumps.
 Mix again for 3 sec/speed 5.
-Let the mixture rest for a few minutes whilst you prepare the frying pan.
+Let the mixture rest for a few minutes while you prepare the frying pan.

-- Heat a teaspoon of butter in the pan over medium to high heat – you only need a small amount to grease the bottom.
+- Heat a teaspoon of butter in the pan over medium to high heat.
+You only need a small amount to grease the bottom.
 It should be hot enough that the batter sizzles when it hits the pan.

 Nutrition Information:Yield: 4 Serving Size: 1